byui-cit/cit470/firewalls/README.md

 Configure each sub-interface with its required 802.1q VLAN tag (layer-2 configuration), and with its required IPv4 IP address and subnet mask (layer-3 configuration).
   - Also, to assist with troubleshooting, configure each sub-interface so that it will respond to ICMP "pings" (echo requests).
+  - Configure a default route.
+(The "next hop" should be the outside router's IP address.)
+  - Configure an additional static route to your secure zone.
+(The "next hop" should be the secure-facing firewall's inside zone IP address.)
   - Configure a "dynamic NAT" policy that translates outbound connections from your DMZ and inside zones to the address of the outside interface.
   - Configure a "restrict-secure" policy that disallows hosts in your secure zone from communicating directly to hosts in the outside zone.